Jack’s Launching Classroom Giveaway in Honor of World Teachers’ Day - WBBJ TV

 Jack’s Launching Classroom Giveaway in Honor of World Teachers’ Day

 BIRMINGHAM, Ala.
 (Sept.
-20, 2023) — Jack’s Family Restaurants (Jack’s) — a Quick Service Restaurant (QSR) headquartered in Birmingham and boasting more than 240 locations across Alabama, Tennessee, Georgia and Mississippi — today announced it will launch a social media-driven classroom giveaway across the Southeast in honor of World Teachers’ Day.
+25, 2023) — Jack’s Family Restaurants (Jack’s) — a Quick Service Restaurant (QSR) headquartered in Birmingham and boasting more than 240 locations across Alabama, Tennessee, Georgia and Mississippi — today announced it has launched a social media-driven classroom giveaway across the Southeast in honor of World Teachers’ Day.

-Beginning tomorrow, Sept.
-21, classrooms across Alabama, Tennessee, Georgia and Mississippi are encouraged to use their own creative style, coupled with the throwback Jack’s Jingle, and upload their videos to TikTok for a chance to win a classroom party, catered by Jack’s.
+The contest began on Sept.
+21 and encourages classrooms across Alabama, Tennessee, Georgia and Mississippi to use their own creative style, coupled with the throwback Jack’s Jingle, and upload their videos to TikTok for a chance to win a classroom party, catered by Jack’s.
 The winner will be announced on World Teachers’ Day, Oct.
 5.

 “In the South, many times, we show our thanks through food.
 Teachers do so much for our communities, and we want to use the upcoming commemoration day to show our appreciation through a Southern-styled, homemade meal for their role in shaping our future generations,” said Jack’s CMO Billie Jo Waara.